fbpx

 Tight or injured hip flexors can greatly impact our day-to-day lives.

 Simple movements like walking, sitting, or jumping can become a chore.
 Further, tight hip flexors can lead to worse injuries when you don’t stretch or exercise them properly.
-If you suffer from tightness in your hip flexors or are recovering from an injury, you could benefit from the following hip flexor exercises and stretches.
+If you suffer from tightness in your hip flexors or are recovering from an injury, this article will help you learn what movements you can do.

 A hip flexor is a muscle located at the front of the thigh that helps extend the leg.
 It can become tight or strained if you don’t stretch regularly.
 Stretching exercises are recommended to prevent injury and improve flexibility.